 - A method of verifying income

-ranges, depending on their household composition.
-Please use the
+the CPM or less, depending on their household composition.
+Please

-table below to help inform your decision to enroll in DIPS.
+use the table below to help inform your decision to enroll in

 How it Works